The key is that they are engaging and actively seek to understand all potential alternative points of view in the decision-making process.

 Board Observer Rights – How?

 Board observer rights are not defined by statute.
 There is no common law right enabling investors the right to attend and observe board meetings, to receive board packets or information, to inspect the corporation’s books, records or the minutes of the board meetings or to attend committee meetings.
-These rights and the related role of the observer must be defined by contract.
+These rights and the related role of the observer must be defined by a contract.

 The investors of ART believe that these are important rights.
 We believe they are important to both the investors, whose interests we ultimately represent and to the startup, which we are able to support to the benefit of all parties.
 We are, after all, all in it together!